JetBrains/space-dotnet-sdk/README.md

 * `options.DefaultChallengeScheme = "Space";` — Default to using Space as the default provider to challenge when login is required.
 * `.AddSpace(options => Configuration.Bind("Space", options))` — Add Space authentication, and use settings from configuration.

-The next step is to add configuration.
+The next step is to add configuration details.
 In `appsettings.json`, add the `"Space"` section:

 ```json
 {